gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

                      With -l, only one file permitted.
                      Otherwise, the entire file contents will
                      be sent as one single message.
+  -X transactional.id=..
+Enable transactions and send all
+                     messages in a single transaction which
+                     is committed when stdin is closed or the input file(s) are fully read.
+                     If kafkacat is terminated through Ctrl-C
+                     (et.al) the transaction will be aborted.

 Consumer options:
   -o <offset>        Offset to start consuming from: